cosmicjs/nextjs-developer-portfolio/README.md

 COSMIC_PREVIEW_SECRET=your_preview_secret
 ```

-Install the dependencies with
+Install the dependencies by running one of the following commands:

 ```
 pnpm install
 # or
-yarn install
+yarn
 # or
 npm install
 ```